Gantt Chart¶

 Node default icon |

-It defines the type of icon to be displayed on nodes.
+It defines the type of icon to be displayed on the chart’s bars.
 By clicking it, users can select the desired one in the corresponding Select icons window.
 In this window, users can also define the Color and visualize a Preview of the selected icon.
 By clicking on the Custom option in the Select icons window, you can upload an icon present on your local machine in SVG or PNG formats by clicking on the Search button. |

 ||